 The Medic Orchestra is a true staple at various university events, including the opening ceremony of the academic year, relief inaugurations, the annual Christmas concert, various award ceremonies and formal dances.
 They additionally perform independent concerts throughout the year.

 Students represent the University at several national and international scientific events.
-Those involved in scientific work have the opportunity to showcase their knowledge at the annual Students’ Scientific Association (TDK) Conference, while many of the University’s exceptional students participate in the National TDK Conference, organised at a different Hungarian higher educational institution each year.
+Those involved in scientific work have the opportunity to showcase their knowledge at the annual Students’ Scientific Association (TDK) Conference, while many of the University’s exceptional students participate in the National Council of Student Research Societies (OTDT) Conference, organised at a different Hungarian higher educational institution each year.

 The Korányi Frigyes Scientific Forum, organised by the Korányi Frigyes College for Advanced Studies, also gives students a chance to present their scientific work.